 The US Family Health Plan is a managed care program with two benefit levels:

-When seeking specialty care, the benefit level you use is determined by the type of referral on file.
+When seeking specialty care, the benefit level you use is determined by whether you have an approved referral.
+Sign up for the Member Portal so you can access referrals and view your referral status.

 Members generally receive care and referrals from a contracted provider participating in the US Family Health Plan network—the doctors, health care providers, and hospitals who have agreed to take care of our members at negotiated rates.
 Seeing a provider who participates in the US Family Health Plan Network ensures you are receiving the highest quality of care from a broad network of clinicians who have passed our rigorous credentialing standards.